ahmadhassan44/MentSync/README.md

 # MentSync
-An android application that aimed to bridge the communication gaps across professional communities.
+An android application that aimed to bridge the communicational and mentorship gaps across professional communities.
 Taking inspirations from architectures employed by Instagram, LinkedIn and stackoverflow, MentSync provides us with an enchanting blend to showcase the problem solving aptitude.
 ## Project Vision
 * To foster professional connections
 * To build a supportive community